marcaureledivernois/semantic_game/README.md

 ## Examples

 Let's say the secret word is "raising".
-Words that will score high are for instance "increasing" (synonym), "money" (often associated with "raising") or "reducing" (antonym).
-Antonyms are also scoring high because they are close semantically !
-However, words such as "magically", "fruitcake" or "cyclop" will score low because they do not really have a link with "raising".
+Words that will score low are for instance "increasing" (synonym), "money" (often associated with "raising") or "reducing" (antonym).
+Antonyms are also scoring low because they are close semantically !
+However, words such as "magically", "fruitcake" or "cyclop" will score high because they do not really have a link with "raising".